ucdavis/Rosetta-API-Client-Example-PS/README.md

-## UC Davis Rosetta API PowerShell Version
+## UC Davis Rosetta API PowerShell Demo Code

+A quick PowerShell project to show you how to access the Rosetta API.